 Sarah Kyle, Ph.D.

-An associate professor of humanities, Sarah Kyle, Ph.D., is a historian of late medieval and Renaissance art and ideas.
+Professor of humanities Sarah R. Kyle, Ph.D., is a historian of late medieval and Renaissance art and ideas.
 Her research focuses on illustrated botanical manuscripts as sites of convergence for Pan-Mediterranean medical traditions and humanist enterprises, particularly in the courts of northern Italy and in Venice during the fourteenth and fifteenth centuries.
-She is the author of Medicine and Humanism in Late Medieval Italy: the Carrara Herbal in Padua (Routledge, 2016).
+She is the author of Medicine and Humanism in Late Medieval Italy: the Carrara Herbal in Padua (Routledge, 2017).

 In her humanities courses, Kyle cultivates flexible, interdisciplinary thinking about cultural histories by challenging her students to consider historical artifacts within diverse sets of artistic, scientific, literary, or philosophical techniques and practices.
 A supporter of the transformative power of study abroad and on-site learning, Kyle partners with other liberal arts faculty to lead interdisciplinary summer study tours to Rome, Italy, introducing students to the layered histories and cultures of the Eternal City.